Conditions: Baltimore, Maryland, 12/21/2024 11:20:02 pm

 Season

-You may have already seen many outlooks with emphasis on La Nina, which is not promising for a lot of snow.
-That may end up being a smaller fact0r, and I looked at some other elements.
+You may have already seen many outlooks emphasizing La Niña, which is not promising for a lot of snow.
+That may end up being a smaller factor, and I looked at some other elements.

 Before we get started, this is the 15th Anniversary of Faith in the Flakes.
-It is ‘a thing’ that started with my older son in 2009 after missing an early season storm.
-It turned our to be the snowiest winter on record in Baltimore, and winter has find memories with my entire family.
-You can read more about the Start Of Faith In The Flakes (FITF) And why December 5th is so special in this report.
+It is ‘a thing’ that started with my older son in 2009 after missing an early-season storm.
+It turned out to be the snowiest winter on record in Baltimore, and winter has fond memories for my entire family.
+You can read more about the start of Faith In The Flakes (FITF) and why December 5th is so special in this report.

-I do have FITF for this winter considering many doubts.
+I do have FITF for this winter, considering the many doubts.
 I will explain below.
-Let’s get started with a little set up of our local snowfall history.
+Let’s get started with a little setup of our local snowfall history.

 Seasonal Snowfall: 2013 to 2024